haxsaw/hikaru/docs/installation-quickstart.rst

     # as Pod, Deployment, etc

-The objects in the resultant list will always have *kind* and *apiVersion* attributes populat4ed.
+The objects in the resultant list will always have *kind* and *apiVersion* attributes populated.
 If any of the input YAML doesn't have these attributes for their documents, Hikaru can't tell what classes to build.
 You can then use Kubernetes YAML property names to navigate through the Python objects.